CC/SEAS Visiting and Exchange Students

 If you are interested in taking a Barnard language course, you may register for the course online.
 Please also contact the appropriate department to determine if there are additional registration procedures to ensure your space.

-Auditions are required for the semester's acting classes and productions.
+Auditions are required for each semester’s acting classes and productions.
 Sign-up sheets for audition sessions are posted in the lobby of the Minor Latham Playhouse on the first floor of Milbank Hall at Barnard College.
-First-year auditions will take place during the first week of classes.
-You may prepare a 2-minute monologue or use material provided on your arrival.
-Auditions are held in the Minor Latham Playhouse; students should plan to stay for the entire audition session.
-Please see www.barnard.edu/theatre for additional information.
+Students auditioning for courses/productions that require singing (e.g. Acting the Song) should prepare a 2-minute monologue as well as a standard chorus, or approximately 16 bars, to be sung a cappella.
+Otherwise, students should prepare a 2-minute monologue only.

-Students interested in taking Dance classes at Barnard should note the pre-requisites as specified in the course catalog and then register online.
-Students should seek the advice of a dance faculty member as well as self-evaluate their own technical proficiency.
+Students interested in taking Dance classes at Barnard should note the prerequisites as specified in the course catalogue and then register online.
+Students may seek the advice of a dance faculty member as well as self-evaluate their own technical proficiency.
 Students must attend the first class or risk losing their place in the course.
-The first class of the semester serves as an audition/ placement class.
+The first class of the semester serves as an audition/placement class.
 As a guide for Ballet and Modern, level I is beginning and level VI is pre-professional.
 For styles courses (African, Flamenco, Tap, Jazz) a student must be an intermediate level III dancer.
-For additional registration and placement information, please visit the Dance Department website at http://www.barnard.edu/dance/.
+For additional registration and placement information, please visit the Dance Department website for additional information.

-For information about music lessons, university orchestra, chamber ensembles, jazz ensembles, Collegium Musicum, Bach Society, Marching Band, Wind Ensemble, Klezmer Band, and more, please contact the Music Performance Program directly.
-You can visit the website at http://music.columbia.edu/mpp/ or stop by the office in 618 Dodge Hall.
+For information about music lessons, university orchestra, chamber ensembles, jazz ensembles, Collegium Musicum, Bluegrass ensemble, Arab Music ensemble, Klezmer ensemble, and more, please contact the Music Performance Program directly.
+You can visit the website at https://mpp.music.columbia.edu/auditions or stop by the office in 618 Dodge Hall.